 Commonly Asked Questions

-How does someone know if they are a victim of child trafficking?
+How does someone know if they are a victim of trafficking?

-Yes, boys can be victims of trafficking.
-Any child or adolescent can be a trafficking victim.
-Children and adolescents of all genders and sexual identities can be trafficking victims.
+Yes, men and boys can be victims of trafficking.
+Anyone – men, women, boys, girls – can be a trafficking victim.
 They may be trafficked for sexual exploitation, forced labor, begging, or any other form of exploitation.
+All trafficking victims are entitled to protection and assistance.

 If a child or adolescent's parents sent them to Costa Rica to have a better life, could they still be a trafficking victim?